Yolo County, California

 Yolo County (/ˈjoʊloʊ/; Wintun: Yo-loy), officially the County of Yolo, is a county located in the northern portion of the U.S. state of California.
 Yolo County was one of the original counties of California, created in 1850 at the time of statehood.
 As of the 2020 census, its population was 216,403.
 Its county seat is Woodland.
 Yolo County is included in the greater Sacramento metropolitan area in the Sacramento Valley.

 Etymology

 In the original act of 1850, the name was spelled "Yola".
 Yolo is a Patwin Native American name variously believed to be a corruption of a tribal name, Yo-loy, meaning "a place abounding in rushes", the village of Yodoi, believed to be in the vicinity of Knights Landing, California, or the name of the chief of said village, Yodo.

 History

 Yolo County was one of the original counties of California, created in 1850 at the time of statehood.

 Government

+Yolo County is a California Constitution defined general law county and is governed by an elected Board of Supervisors.
+The Board consists of five members, elected by districts, who serve every four-year staggered terms.

 The county is governed by a board of five district supervisors as well the governments of its four incorporated cities: Davis, West Sacramento, Winters, and Woodland.